zapolnov/spinners/README.md

 # Spinners

-Everyone needs them, no one wants to make them.
-Many of the ones you can scrape from the internet are kind of lame and only come in one size.
+I got tired of trying to find high quality spinners out there.
+Most of the ones you can scrape from the internet are kind of lame, not customizable, and only come in one size.
+(And Ajaxloader, great as it is, has hiccups in the frame that causes this weird strobing effect).

-Here are some basic spinners with Apple-like proportions, available in 24px-192px sizes, so you can have spinners at 24px, 48px, and 96px at retina and normal resolutions.
+They're also not great when dealing with retina displays.
+This spinner set has enough intervals to cover you up to 96pt spinners.

+### Contents

+Project contains basic spinners, pixel-fitted as possible, in **black** and **white**, with dimensions of:

+16 - 32 ... compact 8-leaf style (e.g. one found in iOS Status Bar)
+24 - 48 - 96 - 192 ... normal 12-leaf style (found everywhere else)

+/gif/
+* .gif versions of the files.
+* They may be a little chubby, but .gifs usually are.

+/psd/
+* .psd originals of all spinners broken into layers.
+* Customize colors, or export lighter weight versions of gifs.

+### Technical

+**Rotation Interval** ~0.8s rotation intervals seems to work the best for me; not fast enough to make you stressed out, and not so slow that the program feels slow.

+**Why not CSS?** You need step animation to make this type of spinner feel like a true spinner.
+CSS3 step animations aren't available on all browsers, and they feel especially **laggy on mobile** platforms.

-I'll be making some sized 16-32-64-128 in the near future.
+I'll add some CSS/HTML snippets for those who prefer that method in the future.

-Make those loading screens a bit more dapper, and always provide user feedback.

-### GIF

-I've already created .gifs for the loaders (black on white background, white on black background).
-If you don't need to customize them, then you're good to go.

-I didn't spend too much time optimizing for file size, so their footprint may be a bit chubby for your taste.

-### PSD
-Everything should be broken out into layers.
-If you need to modify the background colors, there should be a background layer in each file.
-Change the color, and add it to each pane of the animation.

-Currently, the frame rate of all animations is 0.5s, which might be a little speedy for your taste.
-Above 0.7s, though, it starts to feel a little slow.

 MIT License.
+Make the internet better.